Classification of the invariants of foliations by curves of low degree on the three-dimensional projective space: Introduction

-Our first goal is to provide a complete classification of locally complete intersection foliations by curves of degree at most 3 on $\P^3$ in terms of the geometric and algebraic invariants of the conormal sheaf (Chern classes, cohomology module) and of the singular curve (degree, genus and the Rao module).
-Since there are no locally complete intersection foliations by curves of degree 0, our classification starts in degree 1 and 2.
+Our first goal is to provide the topological classification of locally complete intersection foliations by curves of degree at most 3 on $\P^3$.
+Since there are no locally complete intersection foliations by curves of degree 0 (see the first paragraph of Section \ref{sec:deg12}), our study starts in degrees 1 and 2.
+In these cases, it turns out that locally complete intersection foliations are actually globally complete intersection, and these can be fully classified using \cite[Theorem 5.1]{CJV} (reformulated as Theorem \ref{determi} below).
+Therefore, a full classification of locally complete intersection foliations by curves of degrees 1 and 2 is achieved by showing that the moduli spaces of such foliations are irreducible quasi-projective varieties, and their dimensions are computed.

+We remark that in all statements below by a \emph{curve} we mean a closed subscheme of $\p3$ of pure dimension 1 (keep in mind, however, that the leaves of a foliation by curves are not curves in this sense, as observed above).